Injury Recovery Isn’t “Just Rest”: How to Heal and Get Back to Performance

 Well this is a bit outdated.
 Back in 1978 Dr Gabe Mirkin coined the RICE protocol for injuries Rest, Ice, Compression and Elevation.
 He has since rescinded this as his recommendation for injury protocol.
 Because there is very little evidence to support that this actually helps with injuries.

-First is to figure out what the body is protecting.
-There is a Hierarchy of Protection (Read more about the Hierarchy of Protection in this blog post)
+First step is to figure out what the body is protecting.
+There is a Hierarchy of Protection (Read more about the Hierarchy of Protection in this blog post).

 Hopefully you are beginning to see: